rrwick/Bandage/README.md

 ##### Usage

 1. Open a Bandage window.
 2. Load a graph file using the 'File' menu, either a LastGraph file from Velvet or a FASTG file from SPAdes.
 For large graph files, this may take a few seconds or more.
 3. Click the 'Draw graph' button now to visualise the entire graph.

-##### Drawing options:
+##### Drawing options

 * Due to the stochastic nature of the graph layout algorithm, clicking the 'Draw graph' button again will redraw the graph with nodes in different positions.
 * By changing the scope from 'Entire graph' to 'Around nodes' or 'Around BLAST hits', it is possible to draw only a subsection of the graph.
 The specified nodes will be drawn, along with all nodes within the given distance.
 For example, a distance of zero will draw only the specified nodes, a distance of one will draw the specified nodes and their immediate neighbours, etc.

-##### Node style:
+##### Node style

 * Single nodes are the default setting.
 This is where only positive nodes are displayed, not negative nodes (the reverse complement nodes).
 * Double nodes show nodes and their reverse complement as two separate objects with arrow heads to indicate direction.
 This style can be useful for deciphering particular complex regions or extracting strand-specific sequences.

+### Command line

+##### General

+Bandage is run from the command line using this usage: `Bandage <command> [options]`

+Type `Bandage --help` to see general help and `Bandage <command> --help` to see help for that particular command.
+The `--helpall` option will show all possible Bandage settings that can be specified on the command line.

+##### Linux

+Command line usage on Linux is straightforward.
+Either run Bandage from a particular directory (e.g. `./Bandage` or `~/programs/Bandage`) or copy it to a directory in your path to run it simply using `Bandage`.

+##### Mac

+Bandage for Mac is packaged as an application bundle which is actually a directory.
+To run Bandage via the command line, you must call the executable that is contained in the bundle: `<path>/Bandage.app/Contents/MacOS/Bandage`

+##### Windows

+Command line support is only partially functional on Windows.
+The program can be called with commands and options, and it should run correctly.
+But since Windows views it as a GUI application, not a command line appltication, there will be no output to the console.

 ### Controls

+Note that on a Mac, the Command key is used instead of the Ctrl key in the below instructions.

 ##### Selection